 - Neoclassical Punk Zydeco Rockabilly: It combines a number of genres that weren't commonly combined at the time, as seen under New Sound Album.
 Some of them still aren't; arguably, no other record sounds quite like this one.

 - New Sound Album: The album was a transitional album for Bowie; while still including the R&B, soul, and funk influence that permeated Young Americans, Station to Station was a more experimental album, with longer songs and some influence from Krautrock bands such as Neu! and Kraftwerk (particularly seen in the synthesizers and the motorik rhythms), which would be expanded further in the "Berlin trilogy" that followed.
 There is also some art rock, space rock, and Progressive Rock influence.
+The one label that can most accurately describe this unusually multifaceted sound is "avant-funk."

 - Nostalgia Filter: "Golden Years":Nothing's gonna touch you in these golden years